HighIander/smart-element-extension/README.md

 Use the `web-ext`/ADB workflow described above.
 The file-install option can vary by Nightly version, device, and build channel.

+### A subspace appears under the wrong parent

+Reload Element and use the latest Smart Element build.
+This version aborts parent refreshes once a subspace is selected and derives hierarchy from Element's nested space-rail DOM where possible.

 ---

 ## License / distribution